xinyu-dev/annotate_v/readme.md

 # Limitations
 - Relies on internet connection to [Abnum](http://www.bioinf.org.uk/abs/abnum/) website
-- Currently it can only annotate using Kabat, Chothia, or Contact, or IMGT scheme.
+- Currently it can only annotate using Kabat, Chothia, or Martin scheme.
 One scheme each time.
 - Incomplete VH or VL sequence might not be annotated